EU OSS 2021 for e-commerce and digital services. Extension to own goods 2025

 Since January 2015, providers of TBE services to EU consumer have been required to charge and collect VAT at the rate of their customer’s country of residence.
 They could (optional) use the quarterly MOSS return to report and remit VAT for all 27 member states in just one country – their EU country of residence or country of identification in the case of non-EU providers.
 MOSS returns were filed quarterly, and the tax office was then responsible for distributing.
 It was due by the end of the month following the reporting quarter end.
 This reporting simplification therefore eliminated the requirement to VAT register in each country.
 Non-EU providers of BTE services registered under the non-Union MOSS.
 They are now able to use the non-Union OSS.

 Initially, there was not VAT registration thresholds.
 But following negative feedback, a €10,000 pan-EU e-services threshold was introduced in 2019 (see above).

-The rules amongst the 28 member states (UK was still part of the EU for most of the period of the MOSS return) including submitting the following information by country of sale:
+The rules amongst the 27 member states including submitting the following information by country of sale: